RussellJuma/PySuiteCRM/README.md

 - [Russell Juma](https://github.com/RussellJuma)

 ## License
 PySuiteCRM is open source software licensed under the MIT license.
-See [LICENSE.md](LICENSE.md) for more information.
+See [LICENSE](LICENSE) for more information.